 Looking for the best hikes in Britain?
-These trails span across England, Wales, and Scotland and are great option for hikers looking for beautiful places to go trekking.
-This list includes multi and single day hikes for all abilities, so check out the information provided and find the perfect trail for you.
+These trails span across England, Wales, and Scotland and are great options for hikers looking for beautiful places to go trekking.
+This list includes multi and single-day hikes for all abilities, so check out the information provided and find the perfect trail for you.

 OLD MAN OF STORR